BenLauwens/ThinkJulia.jl/docs/src/chap04.md

 \begin{figure}
 \centering
 \includegraphics{fig41}
-\caption{Moving the Turtle forward.}
+\caption{Moving the turtle forward.}
 \label{fig41}
 \end{figure}
 ```

 The `@svg` keyword starts a macro that draws a svg picture.
 Macros are an important but advanced feature of Julia.

-The arguments of `forward` are the Turtle and a distance in pixels, so the actual size depends on your display.
+The arguments of `forward` are the turtle and a distance in pixels, so the actual size depends on your display.

-Another function you can call with a Turtle as argument is `turn` for turning.
+Another function you can call with a turtle as argument is `turn` for turning.
 The second argument for `turn` is an angle in degrees.

-Also, each Turtle is holding a pen, which is either down or up; if the pen is down, the Turtle leaves a trail when it moves.
-Figure 1 shows the trail left behind by the Turtle.
+Also, each turtle is holding a pen, which is either down or up; if the pen is down, the turtle leaves a trail when it moves.
+Figure 1 shows the trail left behind by the turtle.
 The functions `penup` and `pendown` stand for “pen up” and “pen down”.

 To draw a right angle, modify the macro: